wiz-sec/open-cvdb/pages/about.md

 Our goal in this project is to pave the way for a centralized cloud vulnerability database, by cataloging CSP security mistakes and listing the exact steps CSP customers can take to detect or prevent these issues in their own environments.

-We believe this project can prove the utility of a cloud vulnerability database (VDB), bring more transparency into these issues, and ultimately make the cloud even more secure.
+We believe this project can prove the utility of a cloud vulnerability database, bring more transparency into these issues, and ultimately make the cloud even more secure.

 ## Criteria
 We define the following criteria for inclusion in this database: